Megan Griffiths

 She has been praised by her instructing solicitors for her communicative and thorough approach to case preparation in both her court work and paper practice.

-Before joining chambers Megan worked as a paralegal at two London law firms in domestic abuse and clinical negligence departments.
-She therefore appreciates the importance of working closely with solicitors to achieve the best results for clients.
+Before joining chambers Megan worked as a paralegal in a London law firm’s clinical negligence department.
+She therefore appreciates the importance of working closely with solicitors to achieve the best results for commercial and lay clients.

 Abuse